EddieDover/fvtt-player-achievements/README.md

   - Provides hooks for after achievement award/unaward.
   ### GMs
   - Create your own achievements.
+  - Can use special markup to include newlines, bold, and italic text in descriptions of achievements.
   - Assign/Unassign achievements to/from players.
   - Customize sound played per achievement.
   - Can choose to cloak all unearned achievements details from players.